By Evan Forrest (SurfaceTip)

 Since the first generation of Microsoft Surface Pro (2013) and Surface 3, Microsoft has implemented custom BIOS firmware on those devices to support required hardware features and securities.

-Compared to other Surface models, Surface Go has a slightly new design interface including a different on-screen keyboard.
-In this article, we will walk you through how to access and configure the Surface Go UEFI settings.
+Surface Go has a slightly new design interface compared to other Surface models, including a different on-screen keyboard.
+This article will walk you through how to access and configure the Surface Go UEFI settings.

-- How to access Surface Go UEFI settings?
+- How do you access Surface Go UEFI settings?

-- How to check your Surface Go device Information via UEFI settings?
+- How do you check your Surface Go device information via UEFI settings?

-- How to Manage Device Components on Surface Go UEFI Settings?
+- How do you manage device components on Surface Go UEFI Settings?

-- How to change your Surface Go Date and Time via Surface UEFI?
+- How do you change your Surface Go date and time via Surface UEFI?

-- How to Protect UEFI settings with a password on Surface Go?
+- How do you protect UEFI settings with a password on Surface Go?

 - What is the Trusted Platform Module (TPM)?